 All additional costs associated with construction of the CTS shall be at the Contractor's expense.
-The hot mix asphalt placed in the CTS will be paid for in accordance with subsection 401.22, at the contract price for the hot mix asphalt.
+The hot mix asphalt placed in the CTS will be paid for per subsection 401.22, at the contract price for the hot mix asphalt.